6cats1dog/Pediatric-Pneumonia-Image-Classification-with-Deep-Learning/README.md

 ## Future Work

 It is important to consider that there may be a potential for human error as well, which would be seen as a misdiagnosis.
-Work with cross-validating with a team of radiologist and/or pulmonologist would be helpful in making sure that our images where labeled correctly.
+Work cross-validating with a team of radiologists and/or pulmonologists would be helpful in making sure that our images were labeled correctly.

 Future work would benefit from utilizing more data from populations such as adults and the elderly as well as from different parts of the world.
 This would allow us to generalize the data and increase the accuracy of diagnosis.

 This model may be helpful as a primary screening test for patients.
-Since it has usable accuracy, this could flag a physician to examine the models determination and make the final confirmatory call on the diagnosis.
+Since it has usable accuracy, this could flag a physician to examine the model's determination and make the final confirmatory call on the diagnosis.